florishafkenscheid/factorio-benchmarks/benchmarks/2025-11-02-miners/README.md

 - `MiningDrill::clearStorageBuffer` (draining its storage buffer onto the belt) consumes 13.98% of cpu time but has 1240 samples.

 ![alt text](image-1.png)

+### Conclusion
+- Mining drills entity time is directly proportional to throughput
+- With higher levels of research productivity, the entity time update spikes will increase in amplitude and decrease in frequency